karmaniverous/stan/.stan/system/stan.system.md

   - Present 1–3 viable candidates with trade‑offs and a short plan.
 Discuss and agree on an approach before writing custom code.

+CRITICAL: Patch Coverage

+- Every created, updated, or deleted file MUST be accompanied by a valid, plain unified diff patch in this chat.
+No exceptions.
+- Patches must target the exact files you show as full listings; patch coverage must match one‑for‑one with the set of changed files.
+- Never emit base64; always provide plain unified diffs.

-CRITICAL: Layout and Bootloader
+CRITICAL: Layout

 - stanPath (default: stan) is the root for STAN operational assets:
-  - .stan/system: policies and templates (this file, stan.project.template.md, stan.bootloader.md)
+  - /<stanPath>/system: policies and templates (this file, stan.project.template.md, stan.bootloader.md)
-  - .stan/output: script outputs and archive.tar/archive.diff.tar
+  - /<stanPath>/output: script outputs and archive.tar/archive.diff.tar
-  - .stan/diff: diff snapshot state (.archive.snapshot.json, archive.prev.tar, .stan_no_changes)
+  - /<stanPath>/diff: diff snapshot state (.archive.snapshot.json, archive.prev.tar, .stan_no_changes)
-  - .stan/dist: dev build (e.g., for stan:build)
+  - /<stanPath>/dist: dev build (e.g., for stan:build)
-  - .stan/patch: canonical patch workspace (see Patch Policy)
+  - /<stanPath>/patch: canonical patch workspace (see Patch Policy)
 - Config key is stanPath (replaces outputPath).
-- The bootloader (.stan/system/stan.bootloader.md) is the minimal, static system prompt.
-It MUST:
-  - Scan all conversation attachments (newest first), integrity‑check any tar archives.
-  - Locate .stan/system/stan.system.md at the repository root of the newest effective artifact and treat it as the governing system prompt.
-  - If not found, DO NOT PROCEED — request the user to attach it.
-- The 10‑backtick fences are presentation-only in chat.
-They format the code/patch blocks; users copy only the inner content (no fences).
+- Bootloader note: This repository ships a minimal bootloader prompt at /<stanPath>/system/stan.bootloader.md purely for convenience so a downstream AI can locate this file in attached artifacts.
+Once stan.system.md is loaded, the bootloader has no further role.

 # Patch Policy (system‑level)

-- Canonical patch path: <stanPath>/patch/.patch; diagnostics: <stanPath>/patch/.debug/
+- Canonical patch path: /<stanPath>/patch/.patch; diagnostics: /<stanPath>/patch/.debug/
   - This directory is gitignored but always included in both archive.tar and archive.diff.tar.
 - Patches must be plain unified diffs (no base64).
 - Prefer diffs with a/ b/ prefixes and stable strip levels; include sufficient context.